-Thank you for helping with “marking and sweeping” for the 2016 Superior Fall Trail Race – we cannot thank you enough for the selfless giving of your time.
+Thank you for helping with “Marking and Sweeping” for the 2017 Superior Fall Trail Race – we cannot thank you enough for the selfless giving of your time.
 I know this is a long email, but please take the time to read it and print and review the attachments!
 Please get in touch with any questions.

 We are excited to have such an outstanding Marking and Sweeping crew again for this years race!
 You should have received my general emails to all volunteers already, but if not, they can be found HERE https://www.superiorfalltrailrace.com/volunteer-updates/

-Matt Long (the sweeping coordinator) may be in touch with you regarding some more specifics for the sweeping portion (or feel free to email him with quesitons).
+Matt Long (the sweeping coordinator) may be in touch with the sweepers regarding some more specifics for the sweeping portion (or feel free to email him with questions).
 Just about all of you are return marking and / or sweeping volunteers and those that are not will get paired up with people who have experience to learn the trade!

-[ACTION ITEM] John Pitera and Kathrine Patterson will be cooking dinner on Wednesday night for anyone that is around / wants to eat – lets plan on around 7PM, PLEASE LET ME KNOW ASAP VIA EMAIL IF YOU PLAN TO JOIN SO WE KNOW HOW MANY TO PLAN FOR!
-The 3M super-crew, will grab pies again!
+[ACTION ITEM] John Pitera and Kathrine Patterson will be cooking dinner on Wednesday night in Townhome Unit 504 for anyone that is around / wants to eat – lets plan on around 7PM, PLEASE LET ME KNOW VIA THE FOLLOWING SIGN UP FORM IF YOU PLAN TO JOIN SO WE KNOW HOW MANY TO PLAN FOR!
+The 3M Dream Team, will grab pies again!
 Sign up / let me know HERE https://goo.gl/forms/eAnZP2w5G7Ov7jrz1

 For marking, make sure that you have something to carry water in, preferably a pack of some kind since you will be carrying flags.
 Bring the normal nutrition items you would bring when doing a run and we will also provide some sandwiches, chips and a cookie for you to bring out on the trail (kindly donated by the Delta Diner in Delta WI).
 We will have a quick briefing before we leave regarding marking protocol, do’s and dont’s etc. and maybe a quick demonstration.
 I have also attached a .PDF explaining the fundamentals of our marking system – please take a few minutes to look it over.